source-data/render-rev/README.md

 All data about the review process is fetched from the [Early Evidence Base (EEB)](https://eeb.embo.org/) API in the DocMaps format.

 The DocMaps framework is used at EMBO Press to describe the peer review process that a scientific article went through.
-Given the DOI of an article, the EEB service returns a list of DocMap objects that each describe a single revision round of the peer review process.
+Given the DOI of an article, the EEB service returns a list of DocMap objects that each describe a single round of the peer review process.

 A DocMap consists of one or more ordered steps.
 Each step has inputs, and actions that were taken during the step, outputs, and assertions about the article that hold after this step.